Smuglyak/Unix-project/Install.md

 1. Write the command "sudo chmod a+wrx (name of the timer file)" to make it executable and enable the user to write to the file.

-1. Wwrite this code in the timer file:
+1. Write this code in the timer file:
 ```
 [Unit]
 Description=Runs (name of the service file) every hour